Zettt/km-macros/README.md

 My favorite Keyboard Maestro macros.
 Some of these are meant to be executed in a certain app only.
 This is normally the case when there is a "general" shortcut set like F1, ↑, or ↓.
 I have every one of these as separate groups (separated by app they're available in).

+**Download:** You can download this entire repository by clicking on [here](https://github.com/Zettt/km-macros/archive/master.zip) or ZIP above.
+Download macros individually by navigating the repo.
+Click on the files, e.g. [Switch back to frontmost app.kmmacros](https://github.com/Zettt/km-macros/blob/master/General%20Use/Switch%20back%20to%20frontmost%20app.kmmacros) then click Raw.
+You can then save your macro locally.

 ### Clipboard ###

 * Append Selection to Clipboard: Puts selected text on clipboard (⌘C) and appends it to the previous entry.